research-software-collaborations/research-software-collaborations.github.io/pages/docs/trainees.md

 Trainees will spend their projects (flexible in length, but typically 3 or 6 months) working to build their skills while working on an exciting and topical research software project.

-### Who should apply to the Trainees program?
+### Who should apply to the HSF-India Trainees and Fellowships program?

 Are you interested in building research software skills and gaining experience working as part of a research team and contributing to cutting edge open source research software projects?
-Then the HSF-India trainee program could be for you.
+Then the HSF-India program could be for you.

 This program is open to more experienced candidates as well as those new to scientific software development.
-If you reasonably comfortable with basic programming through skills acquired (for example) from coursework, dedicated training activities, or prior research activities, you may be well suited for one of the limited Fellowship opportunities.
-If not, we offer trainneeships for less experienced candidates.
+If you reasonably comfortable with basic programming through skills acquired (for example) from coursework, dedicated training activities, and have some experience with prior research activities, you may be well suited for one of the limited Fellowship opportunities.
+If not, we offer trainneeships for less experienced candidates that are excited to engage with and work in a collaborative research environment.

 Prior physics knowledge is helpful, but not required.
 We will also offer dedicated training activities to help you improve specific software skills.
 Applications from women and members